pytorch/pytorch/docs/source/torch.compiler_troubleshooting.rst

 Logging what Dynamo is tracing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``TORCH_LOGS=trace_bytecode`` option enables you to see the exact bytecode instructions that Dynamo is tracing through, as well as a symbolic representation of the Python interpreter stack.
-When encountering a graph break or crash, it is generally good to inspect the last few bytecode instructions traced.
+The ``TORCH_LOGS=trace_bytecode`` option enables you to view the precise bytecode instructions that Dynamo is tracing, as well as a symbolic representation of the Python interpreter stack.
+When encountering a graph break or crash, it is advisable to inspect the last few bytecode instructions traced.

 You can also use ``TORCH_LOGS=trace_source`` to see which lines of source code Dynamo is tracing through.
 This is useful in combination with ``trace_bytecode`` to see the line of source code each traced bytecode instruction corresponds to.